Epistle of James: Works, deeds and care for the poor

-James and the M Source material in Matthew are unique in the canon in their stand against the rejection of works and deeds.
-According to Sanders, traditional Christian theology wrongly divested the term "works" of its ethical grounding, part of the effort to characterize Judaism as legalistic.
+James and the M Source material in Matthew, alone within the New Testament canon, maintain a stand against the rejection of works and deeds.
+According to E. P. Sanders, traditional Christian theology wrongly divested the term "works" of its ethical grounding, part of the effort to characterize Judaism as legalistic.
 However, for James and for all Jews, faith is alive only through Torah observance.
 In other words, belief demonstrates itself through practice and manifestation.
 For James, claims about belief are empty, unless they are alive in action, works and deeds.

+The epistle emphasizes the importance of acts of charity or works to go along with having the Christian faith by means the following three verses in chapter 2:

 Torah observance

 James is unique in the canon by its explicit and wholehearted support of Torah observance (the Law).
 According to Bibliowicz, not only is this text a unique view into the milieu of the Jewish founders – its inclusion in the canon signals that as canonization began (fourth century onward) Torah observance among believers in Jesus was still authoritative.
 According to modern scholarship James, Q, Matthew, the Didache, and the pseudo-Clementine literature reflect a similar ethos, ethical perspective, and stand on, or assume, Torah observance.
-James call to Torah observance (James 1:22-27) insures salvation (James 2:12–13, 14–26).
+James call to Torah observance (James 1:22-27) ensures salvation (James 2:12–13, 14–26).
 Hartin is supportive of the focus on Torah observance and concludes that these texts support faith through action and sees them as reflecting the milieu of the Jewish followers of Jesus.
 Hub van de Sandt sees Matthew's and James' Torah observance reflected in a similar use of the Jewish Two Ways theme which is detectable in the Didache too (Didache 3:1–6).
 McKnight thinks that Torah observance is at the heart of James's ethics.
 A strong message against those advocating the rejection of Torah observance characterizes, and emanates from, this tradition: "Some have attempted while I am still alive, to transform my words by certain various interpretations, in order to teach the dissolution of the law; as though I myself were of such a mind, but did not freely proclaim it, which God forbid!
 For such a thing were to act in opposition to the law of God which was spoken by Moses, and was borne witness to by our Lord in respect of its eternal continuance; for thus he spoke: 'The heavens and the earth shall pass away, but one jot or one tittle shall in no wise pass away from the law.'"

 James seem to propose a more radical and demanding interpretation of the law than mainstream Judaism.
-According to Painter, there is nothing in James to suggest any relaxation of the demands of the law.
+According to John Painter, there is nothing in James to suggest any relaxation of the demands of the law.
 "No doubt James takes for granted his readers' observance of the whole law, while focusing his attention on its moral demands."